opheliedasilva/popmetag/README.md

 </p>

 ## Data and code access
 Codes used to carry out the study and to produce figures are available in this GitHub repository.
-Data are publicly available [Article is available here](https://figshare.com/).
+Data are publicly available [here](https://figshare.com/).

 For any question, please contact: <oph.dasilva@gmail.com>.